 Placement in honors mathematics courses, Calculus AP, and Linear Algebra and Differential Equations Post-AP is appropriate for students who have demonstrated in past courses their exceptional aptitude for, effectiveness and efficiency in, and motivation toward studying mathematics at a rigorous and abstract level.
 Successful honors students innately think conceptually and thrive on the faster pace, deeper treatment, and theoretical nature of honors courses.
 They quickly and easily learn symbolic mechanics and procedures (the focus of regular-level mathematics courses); and they strive, through mathematical proof and derivation (the focus of honors-level courses), to understand the "why," in addition to the "how," of mathematics.
 Because of this difference in focus between regular and honors-level courses, earning an A, even a high one, in a regular course usually does not itself make honors placement appropriate for students.
-Honor students usually show their preparedness to study successfully at the honors level through a coherent and consistent demonstration of exceptional standardized test scores (quantitative and mathematics stanines of 7 or above) and mathematics course grades; strong recommendations from past teachers; and strong records of work completion, problem-solving creativity and persistence, personal responsibility in the learning process, and intellectual curiosity.
-The Department also considers the EHS incoming freshmen Proficiency Exams for placing freshmen into honors math courses; successful honors students usually score at least 85% on these exams.
+Honors students usually show their preparedness to study successfully at the honors level through a coherent and consistent demonstration of exceptional standardized test scores (quantitative and mathematics stanines of 7 or above) and mathematics course grades; strong recommendations from past teachers; and strong records of work completion, problem-solving creativity and persistence, personal responsibility in the learning process, and intellectual curiosity.